alexdemag/adventofcode_2024/README.md

 # Advent of Code 2024 - Solutions on Rust

+## Challenges

+Descriptions and data samples can be found in your own profile at the [Official Advent Of Code 2024](https://adventofcode.com/2024/) page.

 ## Usage
 The responses for the challenges can be executed by passing 2 parameters to the CLI respecting the example taxonomy.
 1. challenge name